 The Key Largo Fire Rescue and Emergency Medical Services District is an independent special fire control district.
 The Key Largo Volunteer Fire and Rescue Department, Inc. is a private not-for-profit corporation with which the District has currently elected to contract for the provision of fire protection services to the District.
-As a result of this contract, the department's jurisdiction encompasses the entire limits of the District.
+As a result of this contract, the Department's jurisdiction encompasses the entire limits of the District.
 The response area includes all of Cross Key and that part of Key Largo from South Bay Harbor Drive and Lobster Lane to the southern boundary of the right-of-way for County Roads 905 and 905a.
-The contractual agreement expires on April 30th, 2007, but may be continued on a month-to-month basis until renegotiated.
+The contractual agreement expires on September 30, 2007, but may be continued on a month-to-month basis until renegotiated.

-The department began providing fire protection services in 1954, when the Tavernier Fire Department donated an older fire truck to the community.
-The formal organization occurred in 1955 and the corporation was chartered by the State of Florida on December 7th.
+The Department began providing fire protection services in 1954, when the Tavernier Fire Department donated an older fire truck to the community.
+The formal organization occurred in 1955, and the corporation was chartered by the State of Florida on December 7.
 The initial station was built in the Sunset Cove subdivision.

 KLVFRD provides emergency services to a population of 11,8861.
 These services are provided from two facilities located within the jurisdiction.
-The department maintains a fleet of vehicles including two fire engines, one aerial truck, one water tender, one heavy rescue truck, and two specialty/utility vehicles.
-The department also operates two rescue boats.
+The Department maintains a fleet of vehicles including two fire engines, one aerial truck, one water tender, one heavy rescue truck, and two specialty/utility vehicles.
+The Department also operates two rescue boats.

 There are 64 individuals2 involved in delivering these services to the jurisdiction.
-The department has a Fire Chief, Assistant Chief, Corporation President and Board, and two Captains.
-Additional support is provided by a Station Manager and Logistics Officer.
-Primary staffing coverage for emergency response is primarily through the use of on-duty volunteer firefighters or on-call personnel responding from home and work.
-The department does not currently maintain collective bargaining agreements (CBA) with any classification of employees within the organization.
+The Department has a Fire Chief, Assistant Chief, Corporation President and Board, two Captains, and a Lieutenant.
+Additional support is provided by a Station Manager and a Logistics Officer.
+Staffing coverage for emergency response is primarily through the use of on-duty volunteer firefighters or on-call personnel responding from home and work.
+The Department does not currently maintain collective bargaining agreements (CBA) with any classification of employees within the organization.